SCCapstone/PokeCompanion/README.md

 # PokeCompanion
-- This app is a companion app for any main series Pokemon video game..
+- This app is a companion app for any main series Pokemon video game.

 <a href="/Website/about" title="About Us">About Us</a>
 <a href="/Website/index-1" title="pics?">pics</a>